TL;DR

 Google Ads optimization

-Ongoing optimization after audit — what to do monthly and weekly
+Ongoing optimization after the audit — what to do monthly and weekly

 How much does Google Ads cost